-For FY 2023 budgetary financial information for the Public Safety Trust Fund, see the Combining Schedule of Budgetary Resources by Major Budget Account (unaudited) included in Required Supplementary Information (Unaudited).
+For FY 2024 budgetary financial information for the Public Safety Trust Fund, see the Combining Schedule of Budgetary Resources by Major Budget Account (unaudited) included in Required Supplementary Information (unaudited).

 USPTO Portion

 USPTO’s Funds from Dedicated Collections consist of its Salaries and Expenses Fund, Patent and Trademark Surcharge Fund, and Patent and Trademark Fee Reserve Fund.